syler11/MS2-Matching-Game/readme.md

 3. As first-time user, I want to see able to follow my progress with steps and score count.
 4. As first-time user, I want to see how long does it take to complete the game.
 5. As first-time user, I want to navigate the website easily.
-6. As first-time user, I want to get feedbavk that the game is completed.
+6. As first-time user, I want to get feedback that the game is completed.

 ##### Returning visitor
 7. As a regular visitor, I want to mesaure my time to see my progress.